 Water is playing a significant role in our survival.
-Starting from brushes our teeth, taking a bath at morning water required to cooking and growing our daily foods, local business or industry, fire-fighting, municipal parks, public swimming pools, cooling of nuclear plants all need lots of water.
+Starting from brushes our teeth, taking a bath in the morning water required to cooking and growing our daily foods, local business or industry, fire-fighting, municipal parks, public swimming pools, cooling of nuclear plants all need lots of water.

 Here we have shown a graphical presentation of daily water use for indoor purposes for better understanding.

 Whenever we required water, we use just pressing the water tap.
 However, are we think a while that from where the water comes?
 How much water usable for us?
-The primary sources of fresh water are our local lakes, rivers, streams and or into underground aquifers.
+The primary sources of freshwater are our local lakes, rivers, streams, and or underground aquifers.
 However, due to environmental pollution and the continued drawdown of groundwater, freshwater sources become scarce.

-In research, the Conservancy scientist Brian Richter has shown that every year at least one month 2.7 billion people suffer from water scarcity.
+In research, the Conservancy scientist Brian Richter has shown that 2.7 billion people suffer from water scarcity every year for at least one month.

 So, its time comes to take a step to save our precious water.
 By using new high-end appliances like faucet head aerator, energy start dishwasher, or tankless water heater, you can contribute to conserve water, energy and reduce greenhouse emissions, thus save your monthly expenses.